neurolabusc/AppleSiliconForNeuroimaging/README.md

 [NiBabel](https://nipy.org/nibabel/) is a collection of neuroimaging related Python scripts and utilities.
 It provides [benchmarks](https://nipy.org/nibabel/reference/nibabel.benchmarks.html) for performance and regression testing.
 While both Python 2.7 and 3 are provided with M1 computers, core Python libraries like numpy and scipy are not yet available as natively compiled code.
 For these tests, [miniconda](https://docs.conda.io/en/latest/miniconda.html) was installed, and the miniconda `pip` program was used to install x86-64 libraries (numpy, nibabel, pandas, seaborn).
 Rosetta2 seamlessly translated the x86-64 code the first time the libraries were launched.
 While native performance will surely be better, here we test the available translations.

+An experimental [Python version 3.9.1rc1 that natively supports the M1](https://github.com/conda-forge/miniforge#download) including native numpy (`conda install numpy`) has been released.
+Note that many Python libraries do not yet support this hardware, so in practice you will have to disable this version for many tasks (`conda deactivate`).
+This native library performed faster than the translated library in all but one test (the finite_range test is reliably slower).

 The graph shows the geometric mean for the benchmarks with lower values indicating faster performance.

 ![nibabel](nibabel.png)